leilah-harouni/leilah-harouni.github.io/_pages/project-1.md

 4. Uncertainty, not capability, is the real barrier

    When organizations can observe performance over time, confidence increases.

+1. Experience is a proxy, not a predictor.
+   Nurse leaders rely heavily on experience to reduce uncertainty, but it poorly signals long term success.
+3. Turnover isn't a people problem, it's a system design flaw.
+   Misaligned expectations and weak onboarding drive early exits.

 #### The Shift
 Instead of asking, "Is this candidate ready?"
 I reframed the problem to, “How might we reduce uncertainty enough to make early-career hiring feel safe?”